-The Board of the School adopts an annual appropriated budget for its major governmental funds.
+The Board of the School adopts an annual appropriated budget for its general fund.
 A budgetary comparison statement has been provided for the major governmental funds to demonstrate compliance with the School's budget.

-The basic governmental fund financial statements can be found on pages 11 - 14 of this report.
+The basic governmental fund financial statements can be found on pages 11-14 of this report.

-Notes to the Financial Statements
+Notes to Financial Statements